Page top

 S Mark

-The S mark for safety certification is a voluntary certification system that was established by the Korean Occupational Safety and Health Agency in November 1997 with the purpose of reducing occupational accidents.
-The certification mark is issued by KOSHA to products that it inspects and determines to meet the criteria.
+Korea S-mark is a voluntary certification system established by the Korea Occupational Safety and Health Authority (KOSHA) in November 1997 for the purpose of reducing industrial accidents.

 KC Mark